What are the Best High Schools in America? Top 15 Ranked Schools

 15. Sturgis Charter Public School (Hyannis, Massachusetts)

-While this is just the beginning of a lengthy listing, it does provide insight into just how widespread high quality education might be across the country.
+While this is just the beginning of a lengthy listing, it does provide insight into just how widespread high-quality education might be across the country.
 For parents, these rankings often provide the necessary fodder for making educated decisions about the best schools for educating their children – or do they?

 Problems with the Rankings

 While some schools are busy celebrating their well-deserved place in the U.S. News rankings, others are questioning the accuracy of such an assessment.
-Jeff Horn, the principal of Green Valley High School, knows his school deserves high accolades, based on their label as a standout school in Clark County in Nevada.
+Jeff Horn, the principal of Green Valley High School, knows his school deserves high accolades, based on its label as a standout school in Clark County in Nevada.
 The high school boasts its share of academic honors and athletic championships, as well as a nationally-recognized fine arts program.
 However, a ranking of 13th in the country leads Horn to consider whether a mistake might have been made in the statistical analysis, according to a report in The Atlantic.

 “I know we’re great, but I’m not sure we’re that great,” Horn told The Atlantic.
 “We have a lot to be proud of here, and we’re still proud of our students and staff regardless of the list.”